 As an independent nonprofit, every dollar donated to us goes directly toward helping Rhode Island residents.

-Our mission is to meet the nutritional and other special needs of older adults and other eligible populations in order to help them maintain their independent lifestyles.
+Our mission is to meet the nutritional and special needs of older adults and other eligible populations in order to help them maintain their independent lifestyles.

 Meals on Wheels of Rhode Island was established on Feb.
 17, 1969 by founder Joe Brown (1924-2014) who saw an unmet need in his community to provide nutritious meals to homebound seniors.